L1ghtingBolt/lightingvibes/README.md

 ### Issues

 🤝 Any ideas are welcomed!
+And, if you need help, enter this discord: https://discord.gg/aXTNRTqXPF